What are inhalants?

 What are the effects?

-Most inhalants have an immediate effect and usually only give a high for a few minutes.
+Most inhalants have an immediate effect.
+The high usually only lasts for a few minutes.
 Users sometimes keep on sniffing to prolong the high — in some cases this can lead to loss of consciousness, brain damage, and even death.

 Effects of inhalants vary, but may include: